Merge of DRGs 482 and 482O

 The easiest way to achieve that without surprising and possibly unwanted side-effects is to change the DRG outcome in the present rule for DRG C01O/482O based on PDGPROP 00P11 (ORD 100D400000 in SWE version) to C29O/063O.
 The same change can be done in the other present rule for DRG C01O/482O (ORD 100D400100 in SWE version) but it can also be deleted.

-#10 Updated by Kristiina Kahur almost 3 years ago
+#10 Updated by Kristiina Kahur over 3 years ago

 Finnish National DRG-centre 2017-3-6

 Thanks providing this alternative solution.
 The Finnish cost data would support that change.

 The mean cost of 063O is 1569 EUR (after trimming 1% 1456 EUR), V% 109% (65%), # of cases 1105 (1093).

 The mean cost of 482O is 2758 EUR (2279 EUR), V% 92% (76%), # of cases 16 (15).